21 Types of Architectural Arches

 four centered arch

-A four-centered arch is an arch formed by four arcs with their four centers.
+A four-centred arch is an arch formed by four arcs with four centres.
 Central points of the smaller arcs at the ends lie on the springing line.
-Meanwhile, centers of the two larger arcs lie below the spring line of the arch.
+Meanwhile, the centres of the two larger arcs lie below the spring line of the arch.
 A point forms at the apex of the arch.
 When these four-centered arches are lower and depressed in form, they are called the Tudor arches.

 Lancet Arch